 - 4-5 large tomatoes

-- 2 tablespoons balsamic vinegar or reduced balsamic vinegar
+- 2 tablespoons balsamic vinegar, or balsamic glaze

 Instructions